 This conclusion, and, above all, this feeling of “belonging to nowhere” I had – at that time – led me question my sense of cultural belonging.

-Wearing a hijab is not that easy when you’re a young woman living in Europe as it’s banned from most of the schools and workplaces, making the access to education and work for Muslim women really difficult.
-Only a few schools accept/allow religious signs, but let’s admit it, the quality of instruction is not that good, not to say that those schools look like ghettos.
-Thus you have to choose whether you want to go to a highly-ranked school to benefit from a high-quality education/instruction (and take your scarf off) or to be free of practicing your faith, in a ghetto school.
+Wearing a hijab had not been that easy when you’re a young woman living in Europe as it’s banned from most of the schools and workplaces, making the access to education and work for Muslim women really difficult.
+Only a few schools allow religious signs, but let’s admit it, the quality of instruction is not that good, not to say that those schools look like ghettos.
+Thus you have to choose whether you want to go to a highly-ranked school to benefit from a high-quality education (and take your scarf off) or to be free of practicing your faith, in a ghetto school.

-I made a choice: I took my scarf off during my last years at high school.
+I made a choice: I took my scarf off.
 Having a good education mattered to me most (also as I’m convinced that it’s a priority actually), but I keep thinking that it’s so sad to be left with little choice.

-For example, I’d love to teach in a school, but it’s not possible.
+For example, I would have loved to teach in a school, but it was not not possible.
 All the public institutions forbid any sort of religious sign among their employees.
 Same goes with the majority of private companies (recently The European Court of Justice has ruled that employers are allowed to ban employees from wearing visible religious symbols in the workplace).

 Here again, you face a cornelian choice: to keep your scarf on knowing that only a few private companies or centers allow it or to take it off and work ‘everywhere’.
-I guess I got lucky, very lucky, to find a job in one of those rare private centers where pluralism and cultural diversity are encouraged.
+I guess I got lucky to find a job in one of those rare private centers where pluralism and cultural diversity are encouraged.
 I feel blessed.
-What about my other sisters out there?

 Undoubtedly people’s reactions shaped the way I perceived myself, my identity, my choices.
 On the one hand, it made me hold on to certain elements of my identity (my faith, for instance).
-On the other hand, it made me rethink and question everything: my perception of what is called “identity”, the reasons of my belonging to one in particular, my role in society as a Belgian from Moroccan origins, a Muslim, a woman…
+On the other hand, it made me rethink and question everything: my perception of what is called “identity”, the reasons of my belonging to one in particular, my role in society as a Belgian from Moroccan origins, as a woman who has been raised in a Muslim household, or simply as a woman…